jrkoch127/ahed_ads_project/README.md

 <b>Step 2.1: Format Reference List</b>

 First I needed to prep the reference strings.
 In Goal 1/Notebook 1, I had transformed the data in OpenRefine to normalize the journal titles, volume numbers, and issue/id numbers.
 The Reference Service takes strings in the following format: [authors],[publication year],[journal name, vol, issue numbers].
-So I started by making a new column, joining these metadata together and exporting the column/list to a text file.
+For example, “Roser, J. E., Ricca, A., and Allamandola, L. J., 2014, ApJ, 783, 97” would be a typical reference string that the service can query.
+So I started to formulate these reference strings by joining these metadata fields together into a new column and exporting the column/list to a text file.

 ```python
 import pandas as pd